GMOD/jbrowse-components/website/docs/config_guide.md

 #### FASTA Header Location

 Meta-information on the assembly can be specified by adding the following section to either the IndexedFastaAdapter or BgzipFastaAdapter configuration.
-The FFRGS (Fair Formatted Reference Genome Standard) header specification for FASTA files can be found [here](https://github.com/FFRGS/FFRGS-Specification).
+One option for the contents of this metadata is the FFRGS (Fair Formatted Reference Genome Standard) header specification for FASTA files can be found [here](https://github.com/FFRGS/FFRGS-Specification), however, just the raw plaintext is displayed for this file so the format is not strict.

 ```json
   "metadataLocation": {